From Budding to Blooming: A Deep Dive into the Life and Work of Yayoi Kusama

 1998

 Just before she turned 70, Yayoi Kusama held Now at Robert Miller Gallery in New York.
 This piece is part of her 1998 Venus series, which can be divided into two parts.
 One part of the series involves 13 large sculptures, each paired with a work on canvas.
-Ten editions were shown at Now, and one work in the series appeared at the Sotheby’s Hong Kong Autumn 2020 Contemporary Art Evening Sale.
+Ten editions were shown at Now, and one work in the series appeared in Sotheby’s Hong Kong Autumn 2020 Contemporary Art Evening Sale.
 Another piece in the series is a Venus sculpture covered in infinity nets on a similar scale to this work, which is reminiscent of Joseph Cornell’s shadow boxes.
 Three of this type were also shown as part of Now, with Venus sculptures in slightly different sizes placed in box-like structures.

 “Yayoi Kusama broke barriers, and she has had a profound influence on art today.
 No other post-war Japanese artist can be mentioned in the same breath.”